unbit/uwsgi.it/README.md

 Each vassal is spawned in a new Linux namespace and cgroup (all is native, no lxc is involved)

+A vassal named '30000' serves the api (a django app)

+All of the other vassals are created by the api.

 Each vassal spawns a sub-Emperor with uid and gid > 30000, the user (the owner of the container) can now use this sub-Emperor to spawn its vassals.